jeffreybergier/NotSoulver/README.md

 much code in these kinds of blocks.
 For example, [`XPDocument`](Soulver/XPDocument.h#L53-L130) for OpenStep fully compiles in every version of OSX even though it is not used.

+#### Lets Talk About Apple Documentation
+When doing this cross-platform work its so important to know which version of OSX an API was introduced.
+And the Apple documentation, helpfully tells you this… but for some reason, its often wrong.
+Its no just wrong for certain methods or APIs, but its wrong for entire classes!
+I really found ChatGPT to be more reliable than Apple's docs for this.
+But really the only way to know is to try on each OS.
+Its quite annoying.

+I'll give you some examples:
+- [`NSError`](https://developer.apple.com/documentation/foundation/nserror?language=objc) was introduced in 10.3, but Apple docs show 10.0 (on their website) and 10.2 (in Xcode)
+- [`NSModalResponseOK`](https://developer.apple.com/documentation/appkit/nsapplication/modalresponse/ok?language=objc) was introduced in in 10.9, but the docs just say macOS with no version.
+- [`NSWindowStyleMaskTitled`](https://developer.apple.com/documentation/appkit/nswindow/stylemask-swift.struct/titled?language=objc)) was a particularly annoying example because the API Docs and Header files have no version info (indicating 10.0) but this API was not introduced until 10.12 Sierra!

+So yeah, be careful out there and make sure you compile on every OS… or just use deprecated API because they still work with no issues.

 ## Known Problems
 - Nested parenthesis not supported